Archive for the “Media” Channel

 Over Xmas, in conversation with my brother about various movies that have come out in the last year, I found myself wondering why I haven’t been to the movies more often in 2004.
 Today I was reminded why: it’s expensive.

-Cancel your Friendster account
+Cancel Your Friendster Account

 Well, OK, I won’t tell you what to do, but I’ll tell you what I just did: I cancelled my Friendster account (Friendster is a social networking company), because they fired an employee for blogging (participating in social networks).